 Text Color and Highlight Color

-- More font background colors: Change the highlight color of a text selection.
+- Background colors: Change the highlight color of a text selection.

 Note: Never rely on color alone to communicate.
 Choose colors and color combinations that meet accessibility requirements for contrast ratio and color blindness.

 - Underline: Create new underlined text or underline a current selection of text (e.g., apple).